akollegger/simple-cypher-app/README.md

+# Simple Cypher

-# Basic Graph App with [create-react-app](https://github.com/facebookincubator/create-react-app)
+A Graph App created with [create-react-app](https://github.com/facebookincubator/create-react-app) that demonstrates sending Cypher and showing the results.

 | Setting | Value |
 |---------|-------|